Suicide Outreach & Support

 - QPR Gatekeeper Training, a training program that builds skills for recognizing suicide warning signs and responding effectively to them offered to faculty, staff, and students.
 QPR is easy to learn, takes only one hour and is free to students, faculty and staff.
 Sign up now for faculty/staff trainings or student trainings.
 To find out about how to schedule a training for your department or student organization, call April Glenn at 474-2420 or e-mail: email@example.com.

 - A Suicide Prevention Coalition to coordinate, design, and review policies and procedures related to suicide prevention and crisis response

 - A Student Organization Network, to provide educational activities aimed at decreasing stigma associated with mental illness and help-seeking.
-The Student Organization Network is composed of four campus organizations: Students for Suicide Awareness, To Write Love on Her Arms, Gay Straight Alliance, and Student Veterans of America.
+The Student Organization Network is composed of three campus organizations: To Write Love on Her Arms, Gay Straight Alliance, and Student Veterans of America.